Rassoliny/MyOwnMess/README.md

 # MyOwnMess
 My first messenger

-This is my first messenger, so do not swear at me very much.
+This is my first python project, so do not swear at me very much.

-It’s 0.1 version, pictures and smile will be in next version.
+It’s 0.1 version.
+Group chat still not working, but it will be in nearest release.